PrefectHQ/prefect/docs/guides/settings.md

     If using a [worker](/concepts/work-pools/) (agent and block-based deployments are legacy) that can create flow runs for deployments in remote environments,  [`PREFECT_API_URL`](/concepts/settings/) must be set for the environment in which your worker is running.

-    If you want the worker to communicate with Prefect Cloud or a Prefect server instance from a remote execution environment such as a VM or Docker container, you must configure `PREFECT_API_URL` in that environment.
+    For the worker to communicate with Prefect Cloud or a Prefect server instance from a remote execution environment such as a VM or Docker container, you must configure `PREFECT_API_URL` in that environment.

 !!! tip "Running the Prefect UI behind a reverse proxy"

-    When using a reverse proxy (such as [Nginx](https://nginx.org) or [Traefik](https://traefik.io)) to proxy traffic to a locally-hosted Prefect UI instance, the Prefect server instance also needs to be configured to know how to connect to the API.
+    When using a reverse proxy (such as [Nginx](https://nginx.org) or [Traefik](https://traefik.io)) to proxy traffic to a locally-hosted Prefect UI instance, you must also configure the Prefect server instance to connect to the API.
-    The [`PREFECT_UI_API_URL`](../../api-ref/prefect/settings/#PREFECT_UI_API_URL) should be set to the external proxy URL (e.g. if your external URL is <https://prefect-server.example.com/> then set `PREFECT_UI_API_URL=https://prefect-server.example.com/api` for the Prefect server process).
+    The [`PREFECT_UI_API_URL`](../../api-ref/prefect/settings/#PREFECT_UI_API_URL) should be set to the external proxy URL (for example, if your external URL is <https://prefect-server.example.com/> then set `PREFECT_UI_API_URL=https://prefect-server.example.com/api` for the Prefect server process).
-    You can also accomplish this by setting [`PREFECT_API_URL`](/concepts/settings/#prefect.settings.PREFECT_API_URL) to the API URL, as this setting is used as a fallback if `PREFECT_UI_API_URL` is not set.
+    You can also set [`PREFECT_API_URL`](/concepts/settings/#prefect.settings.PREFECT_API_URL) to the API URL.
+This setting is a fallback if `PREFECT_UI_API_URL` is not set.

 ### PREFECT_HOME